Sunday Worship begins at 10:30 am. Child care is provided during the service in the Nursery for infants and toddlers.

 like to socialize and meet people.

 Sunday Lunch - Coffee Hour not enough?
-We have TWO lunch groups that routinely gather after service and
+We have a lunch group that routinely gathers after service and

-The Roving Lunch Group is for the more adventuresome culinary tastes.
-It meets at different locations each week, sometimes announced in advance, sometimes
+anyone is welcome to join.
+It meets at different locations each week, usually announced in advance, sometimes

 decided by participants after the service.
 This group often tries out new places which have recently opened, places with more vegetarian choices, ethnic cuisines,